swheeler04/swheeler04/README.md

 ## 🎉 Fun Facts
 - I love working with numbers and finding insights in data.
-- Passionate about technology and always eager to learn new tools.
+- Always eager to learn new tools.
 - Enjoy building dashboards that tell compelling data stories.

 ## 🚀 Looking for Opportunities